as-shahriar/Donor-s-Den/README.md

 Donor's Den
 <br>
-Import donors.db to your mysql local database.
+Create 'donors' Database and import 'donors.sql' to your mysql local database.